 VI Zero - The threshold below which the Crop Sensor applies a zero rate.
 This setting is used to prevent applying N over bare ground or permanently damaged crops.
-You may enter in a value either by pressing by pressing Set to Current minimum amount of N on ground with damaged crops.
-You may enter in a value either by pressing , or you may enter in the current VI value by pressing Set to Current
+You may enter in a value either by pressing , or you may enter in the current VI value by pressing Set to Current.